-- EDUCATOR PORTAL USER GUIDE: Complete the First Contact Survey section. - A complete list of First Contact Survey questions: Appendix of this manual (see page 134). - Completing the First Contact Survey and PNP Profile helplet video: A 13-minute demonstration on how to complete the First Contact Survey and the PNP Profile.
-It is available on the Educator Resource Videos for Instructionally Embedded Model States page of your state's DLM website.
+- EDUCATOR PORTAL USER GUIDE: Complete the First Contact Survey section. - A complete list of First Contact Survey questions: Appendix in this manual (see page 129). - Completing the First Contact Survey and PNP Profile helplet video: A 13-minute demonstration on how to complete the First Contact Survey and the PNP Profile.
+It is available on the Educator Resource Videos for Year-End Model States page of your state's DLM website.

-PREPARE FOR THE ASSESSMENT WITH PRACTICE ACTIVITIES AND RELEASED TESTLETS
+PREPARE FOR ASSESSMENT WITH PRACTICE ACTIVITIES AND RELEASED TESTLETS

-The DLM Consortium provides practice activities and many released testlets to support educators and students preparing for the assessment.
+The DLM Consortium provides two practice activities and many released testlets to support educators and students preparing for the assessment.

-- Practice activities are designed to familiarize users with how testlets appear in Student Portal.
-Two practice activities are for test administrators and two are for students. - Released testlets may be used by students and teachers as examples or opportunities for practice.
+• Practice activities are designed to familiarize users with how testlets appear in Student Portal.
+One practice activity is for test administrators, and the other is for students.